iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 export default App;
 ```

-The synthetic event is essentially a wrapper around the browser’s native event51, with more functions that are useful to prevent native browser behavior (e.g. refreshing a page after the user clicks a form’s submit button).
+The synthetic event is essentially a wrapper around the browser’s native event, with more functions that are useful to prevent native browser behavior (e.g. refreshing a page after the user clicks a form’s submit button).
 This is how we give HTML elements in JSX handler functions to respond to user interaction.
 Always pass functions to these handlers, not the return value of the function, except when the return value is a function:

 ```jsx
 {/*don't do this*/}